All Episodes

 In fact, Obama's decision might add to them.

-If Canada builds a pipeline from Alberta to the Pacific for export to the ChICOMs, moving that oil across the ocean by tanker will create extra emissions, far more emissions than pipelining it to the Gulf of Mexico.
+If Canada builds a pipeline from Alberta to the Pacific for export to the CHICOMs, moving that oil across the ocean by tanker will create extra emissions, far more emissions than pipelining it to the Gulf of Mexico.

 And, by the way, every time you load a tanker and put it on the high seas, you have the chance for spills.

-We are complete fools for canceling the pipeline.
+T-Boon Pickens was on CNBC yesterday, we are complete fools for canceling the pipeline.

 Everywhere.